Where is Dart used?#

-There are three contexts where Dart is used that are necessary to understand why it has become popular and widely used as a programming language.
+There are three main contexts where Dart is used, and understanding these is essential to see why it has gained popularity as a programming language.

 Dart has built its reputation as the programming language behind Flutter, which allows developers to create cross-platform mobile applications for iOS, Android, web, and desktop using a single codebase.
 It is no surprise that developers quickly start wondering whether to learn Dart or Flutter first when introduced to Dart.